hungtran84/adv-k8s/1-helm/lab8_create_and_package_chart/README.md

 # Observation:
 1. It will create a base Helm Chart template
 2. We can call it as a starter chart.

+# Note:
+1. Chart name has to be a lowercase RFC 1123 subdomain must consist of lower case alphanumeric characters, '-' or '.', and must start and end with an alphanumeric character
 ```

 ## 3. Update values.yaml with our Application Docker Image